Julie G - Microbigal!

 William Hinton: Harvard's First Black Professor, Passionate Teacher, Syphilis Researcher

 Good afternoon class!
 As part of our Black History Month lecture series, Hugo was supposed to present today on William Hinton, but he got so nervous he's not in today.
-But he sent in this report and some posters that I'll present for him.
+But he sent in this report and some posters that I'll present to him.
 I'd like to introduce you to a fellow microbiology teacher who was as passionate as I am about educating young minds about the wonderful world of us (well, to the Giants!).

 William Augustus Hinton was born in Chicago, Illinois to two emancipated slaves on December 15, 1883.